sara-javadzadeh/FastViFi/README.md

 - One Kraken database including viral and human references with k=25 and
 - Two kraken datasets including only viral references with k=18 and k=22

 To build the custom databases, use the script `build_custom_kraken_database.sh` on the GitHub repository https://github.com/sara-javadzadeh/kraken2.
 The script automatically creates all the three databases for a given virus name and corresponding reference file.
+We recommend using the same set of viruses for Kraken2 databases and ViFi to simplify the analysis.
+The viral reference for each virus can be obtained from the ViFi repository (https://github.com/sara-javadzadeh/ViFi).
+After cloning the repository and un-compressing the file `viral_data.tar.gz`, the viral reference for each of the desired viruses can be found on `viral_data/<VIRUS>/<VIRUS>.unaligned.fas*`  where `<VIRUS>` can be either of the following: hpv, hbv, hcv or ebv.

 Before proceeding, check the following in the Kraken databases:

 - The name of the Kraken databases should follow the format:
   - `Kraken2StandardDB_k_<KMER_LEN>_<VIRUS>_hg` for the first kraken filter including human reference and